meeshkan/unmock.github.io/docs/state-management.md

 ## `$code`

-The DSL element `$code` was introduced in the [previous section]("./state-basic.md") for specifying the status code returned by the service for a call to a given endpoint.
+`$code` is used to modify the status code.
 Note that the response code must exist in the service specification.

 ```javascript
 // Returns a 500 error on requests to `/pets/5`